defunkt/facebox/README.md

 You can give the facebox container an extra class (to fine-tune the display of the facebox) with the facebox[.class] rel syntax.

     <a href="remote.html" rel="facebox[.bolder]">text</a>

+You can also use Facebox with acustom loading graphic:

+    $.facebox.settings.loadingImage = '/images/ajax/loading.gif'

 ## Contact & Help